jaime171/generator-mission-s/README.md

 #### Node.js

-Check to see if you have Node installed, type `node -v`. if you don't have installed, navigate to [Node.js](https://nodejs.org/en/) website and isntall from there.
+Check to see if you have Node installed, type `node -v`. if you don't have installed, navigate to [Node.js](https://nodejs.org/en/) website and install from there.

 ## Setup